cddesja/profileR/README.md

 ### Contributing and Contact Information

 We are open to suggestions for improvements in ``profileR``.
 Therefore, we invite all users to post a question or to provide us with (either positive or negative) feedback on the functions available in ``profileR``.
+When filing an issue, the most important thing is to include a minimal reproducible example so that we can quickly verify the problem, and then figure out how to fix it.
+There are two things you may need to include to make your example reproducible: data and code.
+If you are using additional packages, we would need that information as well.

 In addition, we welcome users who would like to contribute to the ``profileR`` package by adding new functions or co-developing some functions with us.

-Please note that ``profileR`` is released with a [Contributor Code of Conduct]().
+You can let us know which function(s) you want to develop or which of the existing function(s) you want to improve.
+Please note that ``profileR`` is released with a [Contributor Code of Conduct](https://github.com/cddesja/profileR/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

-To get further help regarding the functions available in ``profileR``, please email us:
+To get further help regarding the functions available in ``profileR`` or inquries regarding contributions, please email us:

   - Okan Bulut (<okanbulut84@gmail.com>)
   - Chris Desjardins (<cddesjardins@gmail.com>)